Building power

 Tenesa "Ms. Tea" Sanders

-Renters and Tenant Organizer
+Renters & Tenants Organizer

 Branden Snyder